 Christmas is nearing and houses across the Central Coast are now dressed in their festive best.
 Strings of Christmas lights are adorning guttering, silver reindeer are nibbling at sun-baked lawns, blow-up Santas are swaying in the evening breeze and families are driving very, very slowly through suburban streets pointing out lights to each other.

 This is a map for all local families and we want you to be involved.
 If you decorate your house we invite you to include your place on the map.
 Know of a house in your street that puts on a great display, add them too.
-We’ll be updating this map and feature often, so make sure you bookmark this page and check back regularly.
+We’re updating this map and feature often, so make sure you bookmark this page and check back regularly.

 Add your own marker

-The Central Coast’s Best Houses for Christmas Lights
+The Central Coast’s best Christmas Lights

 Christmas Lights on Bayberry Ave, Woongarrah